MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 |Postpone|Using the **More Actions** menu.<br />Reschedules a system job|
 |Pause|Using the **More Actions** menu.<br />Pauses a system job.|

 Whether the requested operation will occur depends on the state of the system job.
-For example, you cannot pause a job that has already completed or hasn’t started yet.
+For example, you cannot pause a job that has already completed or hasn't started yet.
 The table below describes the conditions for each change and what will happen when they are selected.

 |Option|Valid StateCode values|Change|
 |--|--|--|